DIPlib/diplib/src/documentation/main.md

-Algorithms in *DIPlib* typically accept input images of any data type (though, of course, some algorithms are specific to binary images, or cannot handle complex images) and any number of dimensions (algorithms that are limited to one specific dimensionality typically show so in their name).
+Algorithms in *DIPlib* typically accept input images of any data type (though, of course, some algorithms are specific to binary images, or cannot handle complex images, etc.) and any number of dimensions (algorithms that are limited to one specific dimensionality typically show so in their name).
 The image data type and dimensionality do not need to be known at compile time.
 Images can have pixels that are vectors or matrices, for some examples on how this